iPlug2/iPlug2/Documentation/examples.md

 * Xcode 9 installed, including command-line tools
 * [Packages](http://s.sudre.free.fr/Software/Packages/about.html) for building OSX installers
 * [setfileicon utility](http://maxao.free.fr/telechargements/setfileicon.gz) for changing icons
-* Mac Developer ID Certificates for code signing installers for 10.8>
+* Mac Developer ID Certificates for code signing installers and dmg files
 * PACE tools and certificate for code signing AAX binaries (AAX only, consult Avid documentation)

-##Example Projects
+## Example Projects

 * **IPlugChunks** - shows how to use chunks in a plugin.
 Chunks allow you to store arbitrary data in the plugin's state as opposed to just a value for each parameter.
 * **IPlugControls** -  demos the various IControl classes (example by Captain Caveman)